Pet Health, Training, and Nutrition

 The canine gestation period will normally last approximately 63 days and is defined as the period between conception and birth i.e. a pregnancy.
 But before we go into detail about gestation and pregnancy we need to talk a little about the female heat cycle.
 Ok so lets start by talking a little about […]

-Dog Owners Guide To Liver Cancer In Dogs
+The Dog Owners Guide To Canine False Pregnancy

 The Dog Owners Guide To Canine Bronchitis